mht3/softmimic_mjlab/README.md

 ## Overview
 Adaptation [SoftMimic](https://github.com/Improbable-AI/softmimic) using Mjlab in place of IsaacLab.
-This is a reinforcement learning project built upon the
-[mjlab](https://github.com/mujocolab/mjlab.git), using MuJoCo as its physics simulation backend, currently supporting Unitree G1 robot (both 29 and 23 dof).
+Currently supports compliant motion generation and learning for the Unitree G1 robot (both 29 and 23 dof).

 <div align="center">